 The "Wine Tasting Jazz" playlist is very sophisticated and will make your guests feel extra bougy while the "Napa Valley Wine Country" playlist is more laidback and fun which includes songs about wine.
 (Cue Red, Red Wine)

-If you are making this a BLIND wine tasting party, which I highly suggest, you will need to conceal the bottles in some way.
+If you are making this a BLIND wine tasting party, which I highly suggest, you will need to conceal the bottles in some way so guests are not swayed or biased because of labels.

 Covering up just the label may not be enough to conceal them from those who can spot their favorite wines from a mile away.
 So instead, purchase burlap bags or brown paper bags to store your bottles in.